JohnMorales/JohnMorales.github.io/source/_posts/2014-01-26-embjerjs-is-a-more-than-just-model-view-controller.markdown

 The View does not interact with the Model but instead interacts with a [decorated](http://en.wikipedia.org/wiki/Decorator_pattern) Model called the ViewModel.
 These decorations are UI specific to help facilate the view.
 In addition to having UI specific fields, The ViewModel object can also constructed in a way that it hides away all the complexities of dealing with UIs where you have multiple models in order to render a view.
-Therefore the View just needs to communitcate ViewModel and not have to know the relationships between models.
+Therefore the View just needs to communicate ViewModel and not have to know the relationships between models.

 But there is no concept of ViewModel in EmberJS.
 So the Controllers play that role.